 With Google Alerts and Mentions, you get real-time reports to see shares and where the brand was mentioned.

-Depending on the complexity of the strategy, you can also use SEO tools like Semrush, Ahrefs, but also eCRM tools like MailChimp or Hubspot Email Marketing Tools that provide exact data of opening rates for your emailing campaigns.
+Depending on the complexity of the strategy, you can also use SEO tools like Semrush, Ahrefs, but also eCRM automation tools like MailChimp or Hubspot Email Marketing Tools that provide exact data of opening rates for your emailing campaigns.